Telstra Internet: Review & Plans

-Perhaps one of the most impressive things about Telstra is that across all of its types of plans, you are not compromising on price or inclusions.
+Perhaps one of the most impressive things about Telstra is that across all types of plans, you are not compromising on price or inclusions.
 That is to say, you can expect the same or similar value from ADSL2+ plans as you can with its NBN and cable broadband.
-A lot of plans are on a 24 month contract, which seem to be the best value but you’ll have to be committed to sticking it out for two years.
-There are a handful of non-contract plans that can be handy.
-While a monthly plan seems like a no-brainer, each one does come with pretty steep up-front costs:

-Home wireless broadband plans are a burgeoning trend with the average cost of 4G data decreasing over time and the need for flexibility increasing.
+Home wireless and mobile broadband plans are increasing in popularity, with the average cost of 4G data decreasing over time and the need for flexibility increasing.
 While 5G is the big star when it comes to wireless internet plans, a 4G wireless broadband option can be a good option for some.